Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Yes.
 Recreational cannabis is legal in Minnesota for adults 21 and older.

 Minnesota became the 23rd state to legalize adult-use cannabis on August 1, 2023.
-Retail dispensary sales began September 16, 2025 — and as of early 2026, roughly 49 non-tribal dispensaries are open statewide, alongside tribal retailers who've been selling since before the state launch.
+Retail dispensary sales began September 16, 2025 — and as of early 2026, the market has expanded significantly.
+Roughly 49 non-tribal dispensaries are now open statewide, alongside established tribal retailers who have been the backbone of the market since the initial launch.

 That's the short answer.
 The longer answer: there are real limits on what you can possess, where you can consume it, and what can still get you in legal trouble.
-Here's everything that actually matters.
+With the passage of the 2026 Minnesota Cannabis Omnibus Bill (SF 4401), some of these rules have become more nuanced.
+Here's everything that actually matters for navigating the legal landscape today.

 What Limit